Spotlight on Youth Leadership Team from Pennsylvania

 Youth Leadership Teams and ten Peer Mentors are currently planning the 2014 National Teen Distracted Driving Prevention Summit, and you are invited to attend!
 Summit participants learn how to engage their peers, parents, and policymakers around the dangers of distracted driving.

 We are currently in the process of featuring the 2014 Youth Leadership Teams and their mentors.
-The second team we are highlighting is from Gahanna, Ohio.
+The sixth team we are highlighting is from Philadelphia, Pennsylvania.
 You can learn more about the Summit and get to know all the teams here.

-If you are interested in learning more about the work of Kari and Rebecca in Ohio, contact NOYS.
+If you are interested in learning more about the work of Sean and Christopher in Pennsylvania, contact NOYS.

 Check out all of our 2014-2015 Peer Mentors here.